Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 plugin, if only to validate whether the requested properties are correct.
 And indeed, the very first attempt to do that used environment markers in the `build-system.requires` section of `pyproject.toml`, to specify which plugins needed to be installed.
-It looked somewhat like the following:
+It looked somewhat like the snippet in listing 9.

 <figure>